Daniel98bbzz/React-Enhanced-Crisis-Management-System/CounselingSessionsClient/README.md

-# React Enhanced Counseling Session Management API
+# React Enhanced Counseling Session Management
 ## Overview
 This project is a web service designed to manage counseling sessions.
 It allows for the creation, reading, updating, and deletion of session information, making it an